cphartman/super-awakening/docs/super-awakening/README.md

 | Retroarch | ❌ | Cores do not support Controller 2 inputs |

 ## Issue List
-* Like-Like does not steal items
+* Like-Like does not steal shield
-* Must equip and use items before entering shops or interacting with NPCs
+* Must equip and press item button when entering shops or interacting with NPCs
+* Pieces of Power overlays inventory HUD